dapowan/LIMU-BERT-Public/README.md

 # LIMU-BERT
 LIMU-BERT, a novel representation learning model that can make use of unlabeled IMU data and extract generalized rather than task-specific features.
-LIMU-BERT adopts the principle of self-supervised training of the natural language model BERT to effectively capture temporal relations and feature distributions in IMU sensor data.
+LIMU-BERT adopts the principle of natural language model BERT to effectively capture temporal relations and feature distributions in IMU sensor data.
 With the representations learned via LIMU-BERT, task-specific models trained with limited labeled samples can achieve superior performances.
 The designed models are lightweight and easily deployable on mobile devices.

-Please check our paper for more details.
+Please check our paper [LIMU-BERT](https://dl.acm.org/doi/10.1145/3485730.3485937) for more details.
 ## File Overview
 This project contains following folders and files.
 - [`config`](./config) : config json files of models and training hyper-parameters.